|Business Rating:||4.3 / 5|

-The Hilton Honors American Express Surpass® card – which features many of the same benefits for a $95 annual fee ($0 intro annual fee for the first year) – offers a 6-point bonus on purchases at U.S. supermarkets in lieu of the bonus on business and travel purchases.
+The Hilton Honors American Express Surpass® Card – which features many of the same benefits for a $95 annual fee ($0 intro annual fee for the first year) – offers a 6-point bonus on purchases at U.S. supermarkets in lieu of the bonus on business and travel purchases.
 Groceries constitute one of the largest spending categories for many cardholders.
 If you find that you spend more on groceries than on business and travel purchases, the Surpass card may be the better way to go.

 Updated introductory bonus

-Even though the card’s bonus has gone down, it could still be quite valuable.
-Keep in mind though that the offer is not quite as generous as it seems, because Hilton points are inflated – worth about half of the average rewards program point – the offer is not quite as generous as it seems.
+Since Hilton points are inflated – worth about half of the average rewards program point – the offer is not quite as generous as it seems.
 Still, those 130,000 bonus points can amount to a fair number of free nights if you’re flexible on how you spend them.
 You can get as many as 26 nights if you can find a room in the 5,000-point range (even more if you take advantage of Hilton’s free fifth night benefit on rewards stays).

 Additional free nights each year